RasaNovum/Roxy/README.md

 <a href=""><img src="https://img.shields.io/badge/Made_In_Canada-d52b1e?style=for-the-badge"></a>
 </h1>

+**Roxy** allows for the loading of **Voxy** on NeoForge.

-**Voxy** is a Fabric exclusive LoD rendering mod. **Roxy** provides a translation layer between Voxy and NeoForge, allowing an original Voxy jar to function not only on NeoForge, but also on a version that Voxy did not release for.
+Voxy is a Fabric exclusive LOD rendering mod.
+Roxy provides a translation layer between Voxy and NeoForge, allowing an original Voxy jar to function not only on NeoForge, but also on a version that Voxy did not release for.

+You **require** an original [Voxy .jar](https://modrinth.com/mod/voxy/version/H3w2nVdU) for this mod to function, Roxy **does not** function without it.
+Currently, `voxy-0.2.16-beta` for MC 1.21.11 is the only verified version that works entirely as intended.

 ## Requirements

-- Minecraft 1.21.1/1.21.11 (NeoForge)
+- Minecraft 1.21.1 (Neoforge)
-- Forgified Fabric API 0.116.14+2.3.0
+- Forgified Fabric API
-- Sodium 0.8.12
+- Sodium 0.8.12+
-- Voxy 0.2.16-beta (placed in the mods folder)
+- Voxy 0.2.16-beta

 ## Compatibility

-Roxy 1.21.1 is compatible with the following:
+Roxy is compatible with the following usual suspects:

-- Iris, running shaders (BSL, Complementary and Photon have been tested)
 - Create
-- Colorwheel
 - Sable
+- Iris
+- Voxy Worldgen v2
+- LOD Server Support
+- Chunksmith
+- and many more!

+Roxy *should* also be compatible with Sinytra Connector and Connector-loaded Fabric mods as of v0.1.6+.

+Many major incompatibilites that are present with Voxy natively on Fabric will also remain so on NeoForge when using Roxy.
+Please be aware of this when reporting issues.

 AMD GPUs using Mesa on Linux may show terrain-shaped gaps in shader-rendered water because of Mesa's Hyper-Z depth compression.
 Add `AMD_DEBUG=nohyperz` to the launcher's instance environment variables and restart the game.

-Other versions of the compatible mods listed above have not been explicitly tested and may not work as intended.
-If you try something else out and it works, let us know in [Discord](https://discord.gg/WGh4mq6W5U)!

 Please report any major incompatibilities or bugs, along with logs, on the [Github](https://github.com/RasaNovum/Roxy/issues).